Daycare Essentials Checklist: What to Pack for Daycare

 It’s so that if there’s an emergency, everyone can quickly leave the facility without having to locate and put on shoes for the little ones!

-If you’re uncertain about what type of shoes to get, I highly recommend getting ones that offer great support and promote natural foot and balance development like these Stride Rite sneakers.
+If you’re uncertain about what type of shoes to get, I highly recommend getting ones that offer great support and promote natural foot and balance development, like these Stride Rite sneakers.

-These are genuine leather with a rubber sole so they’re soft and durable.
+These are genuine leather with a rubber sole, so they’re soft and durable.

-There’s a memory foam sole so it’s extra comfortable.
-They’re easy to put on with the velcro strap so you don’t have to mess around with laces, which the daycare teachers will appreciate!
+They’re also easy to put on with the Velcro strap, so you don’t have to mess around with laces, which the daycare teachers will appreciate!

 11. Labels

-You can use a sharpie pen on the plastic wrapping for your diapers, wipes, diaper cream, and sunscreen.
+You can use a Sharpie pen on the plastic wrapping for your diapers, wipes, diaper cream, and sunscreen.

 Baby products are constantly updated.
 The sooner you sell them, the better price point you can get.